angel2d/angel2d/Code/README.txt

       lightweight enough, focused on 2D, and in C++.
 As a bonus, it's kind of fun to make an engine.

-* Was this made totally from scratch?
+* Was Angel made from scratch?
     * Yes, but it was based on experiences using the Experimental Gameplay Project engine (which evolved into the 2D Boy engine), Unreal, Panda 3D, and some other engines.
 If you're familiar with any of these, you'll